cmawhorter/kue/Readme.md

 ### Processing Sets

- If Jobs are created as Job Sets, like-jobs will be processed first.
+ If Jobs are created as Job Sets, like-jobs will be processed together.

 ```js
 jobs.create('email', {